cloudmesh-community/book/chapters/prg/go/go-cloud.md

 }
 ```

-An alternative approach is to obtain the values from environment
+Natirally you can also obtain the values from environment
-variables
+variables as pointed out by gopher cloud:

 ```
 import (